mikesha2/tParton/README.md

 Copyright 2025 Congzhou M Sha

 This is an evolution code for the transversity parton distribution functions encountered in hadronic physics.
+The associated preprint can be found at [https://arxiv.org/abs/2409.00221v2](https://arxiv.org/abs/2409.00221v2).

 ## Installation